Bardsea branch: History

 During the 1870s, the Furness Railway considered building a new line to avoid trains having to be banked around Lindal-in-Furness.
-Whilst the company had thought that their western end of the railway would leave the line at Salthouse, the eastern section from Plumpton Junction gained Parliamentary approval in 1876 as part of that year's Furness Railway Act (Furness Railway Act 1876 (39 & 40 Vict. c. cxlvii)).
+Whilst the company had thought that their western end of the railway would leave the line at Salthouse, the eastern section from Plumpton Junction gained approval as part of the Furness Railway Act 1876 (39 & 40 Vict. c. cxlvii)).
 Earthworks were started in November 1878, and the line was fully opened to traffic in June 1883, with Conishead Priory station acting as the end of the branch, with an intermediate station at North Lonsdale Crossing opening in June 1888.
 The line came to be known as the Bardsea branch, the Conishead Railway, or the Conishead Priory branch, and was the last major expansion project of the Furness Railway, which was amalgamated into the LMS in 1923.

 From the outset, freight traffic largely consisted of goods both inward and outward in conjunction with the ironworks at North Lonsdale which had opened in 1874 and closed in 1938.
 Other freight terminals were located on the various smaller sidings; Mapping from 1913 shows many sidings on either side of the line, a line to Ainslie Pier on the Leven estuary, a line on the south side of the canal serving a paper works and the Ulverston Canal basin, and a line branching away from North Lonsdale Crossing south-westwards to Gascow Quarry.
 A connection from the Gascow Quarry line ran underneath the Bardsea Branch which enabled limestone to be delivered directly into the ironworks without conflicting on the 1874 branch line.

 The first branch in the area ran alongside the south side of Ulverston Canal; it was connected in 1874, and left the main line after Ulverston station just before the railway crossed the canal over Ulverston Viaduct.
 The branch ran for 33 chain with a siding under the viaduct to the canal basin area.
-Under the (Furness Railway Act 1881 (44 & 45 Vict. ch. clxxxviii)), the direct line from Ulverston was disconnected in 1882, and the southern end connected to the newer Bardsea branch.
+Under the Furness Railway Act 1881 (44 & 45 Vict. c. clxxxviii), the direct line from Ulverston was disconnected in 1882, and the southern end connected to the newer Bardsea branch.

 At the outset, the passenger service consisted of two daily mixed traffic workings, which provided either a 36 minute stay at Conishead, or a 4-hour stay until the second daily train arrived and left.
 Passenger footfall was low, and so the service was soon curtailed into just one daily out and back working for passengers on weekdays only.
 The single daily train left Ulverston, the junction station for the branch, (Note: Ulverston station had a running-in board which stated "Ulverston.
 Junction for Lakeside Windermere and Conishead Priory.) around midday, taking 12 minutes to run the entire branch including a reversal at Plumpton Junction, and on arrival at Conishead Priory station, it waited six minutes before returning to Ulverston.
 The local populous claimed that the single train working was a ruse to get travellers to spend the night at Conishead Priory Hydro.